Device-Independent Quantum Key Distribution with Random Key Basis: Methods

 To the best of our knowledge, the only known entropic uncertainty relations for uncharacterised measurements are given by Tomamichel et al.~\cite{Tomamichel2013} and Lim et al.~\cite{limdevice}.
 There, the uncertainty of the measurement outcomes with side-information is lower bounded by the so-called overlap of the measurements~\cite{berta}, which in turn is further bounded by a function of the CHSH violation.
 Although these relations are applicable to uncharacterised measurements, they appear fairly weak when applied to our DIQKD proposal, i.e., they do not provide any improvement in the secret key rate when compared to the original protocol.

-The lower bound we establish in this work, i.e., the function $C^*(S)$, appears to be optimal, in that it can be saturated by two-qubit states up to numerical precision (see Supplementary Information). $C^*(S)$ is depicted in the right side of Fig.~\ref{fig:ratesentro} for $\l=0.5$, and in the right side of Fig.~\ref{fig:weights} for continuous values of $\l$ and $S\in\{2,2.2,2.4,2.6,2.8,2\sqrt{2}\}$.
-On the left side of Fig.~\ref{fig:weights}, we additionally plotted the so-called uncertainty sets~\cite{amu,thesis,additivity} of our relation.
+The lower bound we establish in this work, i.e., the function $C^*(S)$, appears to be optimal in that it can be saturated by two-qubit states up to numerical precision (see Supplementary Note 1). $C^*(S)$ is depicted in Fig.~\ref{fig:ratesentro}(b) for $\lambda=0.5$, and in Fig.~\ref{fig:weights}(b) for continuous values of $\lambda$ and $S\in\{2,2.2,2.4,2.6,2.8,2\sqrt{2}\}$.
+In Fig.~\ref{fig:weights}(a), we additionally plot the so-called uncertainty sets~\cite{amu,thesis,additivity} of our relation.
 These are sets that outline all the admissible pairs of entropies $(H(A_0\vert E),H(A_1\vert E))$ for a given lower bound on $S$.
 We also note that it may seem plausible to independently optimise each term $H(A_0\vert E)$, $H(A_1\vert E)$, instead of the sum of them.
-However, as shown on the right side of Fig.~\ref{fig:weights}, numerical results suggest that optimising the weighted sum of these terms is always better than optimising the individual term: this also highlights where our DIQKD proposal improves over the original protocol.
+However, as shown in Fig.~\ref{fig:weights}(b), numerical results suggest that optimising the weighted sum of these terms is always better than optimising the individual terms: this also highlights where our DIQKD proposal improves over the original protocol.